DLTER (Dimension-Labeled Theory of Emergent Reality) is built around one idea:

 2) Redundancy beats noise

-Multiple questions per axis reduce randomness.
-The tendency that repeats across contexts is usually the meaningful one.
+Multiple items per axis reduce randomness.
+The tendency that repeats is usually the meaningful one.

 3) Stable prototypes

 Types are stable prototypes of common configurations.
-Your result is simply the best-fit match to the configuration your answers describe most consistently.
+Your result is simply the best-fit match.

-How to answer for accuracy: respond as “what you default to when life is changing,” not what you wish you did.
+Answer for accuracy: respond as “what you default to when life is changing,” not your best day.

 Under the hood